canonn-science/Canonn-Scripts/README.md

 - `edsmID_null=true` => If we do not have a valid EDSM Body ID, basically checking if the body exists in EDSM.
 Typically these bodies were before we enforced the body data to be in EDSM before approving a site.
 New reports will be marked as `issue` if the body doesn't exist.
 - `missingSkipCount_lt=10` => Less than 10, note that missing skip count is an integer between 0 and 10 based on how many tries we have attempted to get valid data from EDSM.
 If this number meets or exceeds 10, we will no longer try to sync the data.

+To run the command you simply need to execute the node script via one of the following methods:

+- `yarn bodyUpdate`
+- `npm run bodyUpdate`
+- `pm2 start npm --name="bodyUpdate" -- run bodyUpdate`

 There are also various flags that can be used based on needs: